QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 Expats In Granada

-I think my crucial piece of advice would be to brush up on your Spanish.
+My crucial piece of advice is to brush up on your Spanish.
 In the two years I lived in Granada, I spoke it daily.
 While some young people can speak English, you will need Spanish for daily life tasks like opening a bank account and sorting out paperwork.
-Start learning Spanish before your move so that you aren't starting from 0 when you arrive.
+Start learning Spanish before your move so that you aren’t starting from 0 when you arrive.

 The expat community in Granada is rather large and easy to access.
 There are lots of expats who move to study or work.
 If you identify as female, I'd recommend joining Granada Girl Gone International.
 It's a group for expat women to meet people and make new friends.
 There is also an Expats in Granada Facebook group that is pretty active.